Connie-Liang/No-Ticket-Today/README.md

 I thought about using a script to query Google image results for 'PE vehicles', however, several problems arose:

    (a) What do I mean by 'PE vehicle'?
 In different countries or cities, PE vehicles can vary in size and shape.
 Some more advanced PE vehicles, for example, look more like a smart car.
-In contrast, the specific shape I am looking for is the pervasive rectangular/parallelogram type PE vehicle (see differentiation below).
+In contrast, the specific shape I am looking for is the pervasive rectangular/parallelogram type PE vehicle (see below image).

    (b) I wanted my model to be able to identify PE vehicles from near or far, and with or without other distracting objects in the picture, which meant the PE vehicle could located anywhere on the image.
 If I used a script to pull images and then cropped them to the same size (because the images often have to be the same size to be trained), they may or may not correctly include the PE vechicle.

 So, I decided instead to pull frames from videos and use them as 'images'.
-This offered more advantages: abundance of images since I can control how many frames to grab per second, a variety of angles of the PE vehicle, a variety of backgrounds with differing objects in the images, and the images would be in the same size.
+This offered more advantages:
+    - abundance of images since I can control how many frames to grab per second
+    - a variety of angles of the PE vehicle
+    - a variety of backgrounds with differing objects in the images
+    - the images would be in the same size.

 From YouTube, I found 34 videos featuring PE vehicles.
 I had trouble downloading the videos directly, so I used the 'Kazam' application to screen record them.
 Then I used the application 'VLC Media Player' to run each video through and set the amount of frames to grab.